TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/Localization/Fluid.rst

     <f:translate key="commentHeader" extensionName="MyOtherExtension"/>

 ..  note::
-    The file translation file has to be located at :file:`EXT:my_other_extension/Resources/Private/Language/locallang.xlf`
+    The translation file has to be located at :file:`EXT:my_other_extension/Resources/Private/Language/locallang.xlf`
     in the other extension as well.